 - The Worf Effect: When Aizen was first revealed as the enemy, Komamura was used to established that Aizen's threat level was far beyond that of even a captain's.
 He also suffers this in the Zanpakutou Unknown Tales filler arc, being taken out by his zanpakutou spirit in the arc's first episode, then spends the rest of the arc in a coma because of it.

 "If yer gonna fight someone, then win, even if it kills you.
-That is called bein' rational."The lieutenant to Captain Komamura and the former mentor to Ikkaku, and current captain of squad 7.
+That is called bein' rational."The former lieutenant to Captain Komamura and the former mentor to Ikkaku, and current captain of squad 7.
 With the style of a Yakuza member, he joined the 11th Division as the 4th Seat under Zaraki, but transferred to the 7th Division in order to become a lieutenant.
 After Komamura forced retirement, he is later promoted to captain.
 He is the stereotypical macho-man, believing that men have to be strong and courageous.
 He is president of the Soul Reaper Men's Association.
 His mother, Chikane Iba, was the lieutenant of the 3rd Division under Otoribashi; he calls her a bitch-hag.

 - Big Fancy Sword: His unnamed shikai takes the form of a large falchion with a spike protruding from it.